opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - boards 13 and 14 behave weird: if plugged in without daughter board, d1 works, if plugged in with daughter board, d2 works and d1 doesn't
 - started working on motor board firmware (uavcan data retrieving)
 - weekly meeting

+### 2019.11.25 - w21

+- wrote fw all day for vacrob
+  - managed to get the logs working -> I keep the last n values of the distance to be able to treat it afterwards

+### 2019.11.26

+- vacrob fw all day
+- created new structure for motors data
+- managed to power the boards properly (molex cable in the motor board)
+- managed to have a motor turning
+- had problems with the distance boards: both sensors refuse to work simultaneously